fadillzzz/korepi-tools/README.md

 ## Notes
 - For future launches, you only need to run the `server.js` file (no need to regenerate the license or SSL).
 - If you're already running a DNS resolver on port 53, then I assume you know what you're doing.
+- I'm not responsible for any damages you may incur from using this.
+This is publicly available for educational purposes only.

 ## Credits